Yoga and cultural appropriation: Appropriating yoga

 The scholar of religion Andrea Jain writes in her book Selling Yoga that "advocates of the Hindu origins position" assert that practitioners of postural yoga have not observed what they consider to be the Hindu roots of yoga, and therefore "denounce what they consider yoga marketers' illegitimate cooptation and commodification of yoga."
 She states that such claims "cannot stand serious historical scrutiny", quoting the Indologist David Gordon White's comment that "Every group in every age has created its own version and vision of yoga."
 White states that this has been possible because the concept of yoga is extremely malleable.
 Jain writes that Hindu objectors have two primary concerns.
 Firstly, they feel that "popularized systems of postural yoga are corruptions of what they consider authentic yoga."
 Secondly, they feel that "Hinduism does not get due credit" when yoga is appropriated in this way.
 Jain states that modern yoga had two major narratives.
 Vivekananda promoted what he called raja yoga, a spiritual movement, and he criticised "body-centered yoga practices".
 Later, other leaders (such as Yogendra and Kuvalayananda) looked to Hinduism in a different way, so that postural yoga was "reconstructed and medicalized" to turn its practices into "modern fitness techniques deemed original to Hinduism".
 Jain states that some objectors claim that yoga is Hinduism's intellectual property, so that commercial yoga is effectively theft.
 She writes that the Hindu origins position, however, "ignore[s] the dynamic history of yoga", and that protest "emerges from a distorted view of history that serves a fierce will to power".

-The British yoga teacher Nadia Gilani, author of the 2022 book The Yoga Manifesto, writes that modern yoga as exercise has lost its way.
+The British Pakistani yoga teacher Nadia Gilani, author of the 2022 book The Yoga Manifesto, writes that modern yoga as exercise has lost its way: "Appropriation in yoga is the word Namaste on your T-shirt, it's wearing endless Mala beads.
+It's tattoos of Sanskrit and Hindu gods and pictures of handstands on beaches by bendy almost-always able-bodied people.
+It's turmeric lattes and fashionable activewear."
 She proposes a programme "on how we can work together to restore yoga and preserve its roots in ways to benefit everyone."
 The Guardian reports that yoga teachers in India feel that western yoga has appropriated their culture, quoting Vikram Jeet Singh of Goa as saying that "his own culture [had been] wiped out and suppressed by colonisation."
 Yoga teachers of South Asian heritage like Nikita Desai have stated that yoga has been "colonised" by wealthy white society, putting it out of reach of many people.
 The same article, however, quotes Gilani as saying that "I don’t think claiming yoga back as an Indian practice for only Indians is the way", since the situation is not in her view a matter of the west having "colonised" yoga.
 Gilani comments that while she is a "person of colour", she was born and teaches yoga in the west, and that her yoga practice must fit her modern life.